For whatever reason, this character tries to avoid wearing shoes whenever possible.

 Chell, the player character in Portal, for some reason.
 Her Advanced Knee Replacement prosthetics (that prevent falling damage) don't seem to require it.
 This may be because at the start of the game, she was sleeping.
 Averted in the sequel, where she wears the Long Fall Boots instead.

-In Dissidia: Final Fantasy, three extremely attractive ladies go barefoot: Cosmos, The Cloud Of Darkness, and Ultimecia, plus one more (Yuna) has something of a Foot Focus.
+In Dissidia: Final Fantasy, three extremely attractive ladies go barefoot: Cosmos, The Cloud Of Darkness, and Ultimecia, plus one more (Yuna).
 Lots of people suspect the Dissidia designs were intended to target as many fetishes as possible, this is part of the reason why.
 Cosmos is a goddess, and as such isn't expected to wear shoes; Cloud of Darkness is a Hive Mind and doesn't actually look like that; Yuna's lack of shoes comes from her source material (shoes get in the way when you do the Sending on the surface of a lake, apparently)...
 No clue about Ultimecia.

-That's nothing really compared to Final Fantasy X, where pretty much everyone went barefoot — the NPCs at least anyway.
+Nothing really compared to Final Fantasy X, where pretty much everyone went barefoot — the NPCs at least anyway.
 Seriously, 4 out of 5 random NPCs would be barefoot, with the vast majority being female.
-Out of the party, though, it's limited to Yuna (see above), Wakka (tropical islander), and Kimahri (giant furred beastman).
+Out of the party, though, it's limited to Yuna (see above), Jecht (too manly for shoes), Yunalesca (dislikes more than just wearing shoes), and Kimahri (giant furred beastman).
 Justified by Spira's mostly tropical climate.

 Zilean is not wearing shoes.
 However, given that he's floating...